AhilJ/AngularQuiz/README.md

 * After final step show user his results (for simplification we can assume that first answer in each question was always the right one)

 Made by Teodor Birca / http://www.softacid.net/scripts

+#run locally
+You need to have installed Node.js
+1.Open a terminal (CMD in windows) cd /server and run npm install
+2. node server.js
+3. open  a browser at http://localhost:3000
+4. If you have any problem don't hesitate to contact me :)
+<h2>This was just a simple funny task is not intended for production puprose</h2>